rysdyk/rysdyk.github.io/_posts/code/2018-6-15-how-to-really-clean-your-database.md

 However if that doesn't work, perhaps something is caught in memory.
 Run `ps ax | grep spring`.
 Find the number associated with the spring server (12345, for example) and run: `kill -9 12345`.

+It's also worth running `ps ax | grep spring`.
+Find the number associated with the spring server (12345, for example) and run: `kill -9 12345`.
+This will help remove anything that is staying around in memory.

 # Step 3: Reset

 WARNING: this will lose your data!
 Make sure you have a current backup dump of your data before doing this.